Callaway Golf Company – Consensus Indicates Potential 60.4% Upside

-Callaway Golf Company found using ticker (ELY) have now 10 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 55 and 23 with a mean TP of 35.2.
-Given that the stocks previous close was at 21.95 this is indicating there is a potential upside of 60.4%.
-The 50 day MA is 22.59 and the 200 day moving average is 23.04.
-The market capitalisation for the company is $3,941m.
-Company Website: 0
+Callaway Golf Company with ticker code (ELY) now have 10 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The target price ranges between 55 and 23 calculating the mean target price we have 35.2.
+Now with the previous closing price of 21.95 this would imply there is a potential upside of 60.4%.
+The 50 day MA is 22.59 and the 200 moving average now moves to 23.04.
+The company has a market capitalisation of $3,941m.
+Visit the company website at: 0

 The potential market cap would be $6,320m based on the market concensus.